stevemussmann/admixturePipeline/README.md

 * **VCFtools** (https://vcftools.github.io/index.html)
   * admixturePipeline.py

 It is advised that you install the latest version of each program manually.
-For example, admixturePipeline.py utilizes options in PLINK and VCFtools that are not present in the versions curated within the standard Ubuntu repositories.
+For example, admixturePipeline.py utilizes options in PLINK and VCFtools that are not present in the versions often curated within the standard Ubuntu repositories.
 Each program should be added to your $PATH as the lowercase version of its name (i.e., 'plink', 'vcftools', 'admixture', 'distruct') with the exception of evalAdmix (which should be in your path as 'evalAdmix').
+Special instructions are also provided below for manual installation of CLUMPAK.
 Additionally, you must make sure the vcf-query script from the vcftools package is present in your $PATH because it is now required by the admixturePipeline.py script.
 If you installed vcftools through the "sudo make install" method, then this should have already happened.

 You may also have to modify the first line of each of the five module files (admixturePipeline.py, submitClumpak.py, distructRerun.py, cvSum.py, and runEvalAdmix.py).
 By default, the first line of each reads:
 ```